Harris143/menu_project/README.md

 ## 🤝 Contributing

-1. Fork the repo
+1. Fork this repo
-2. Create a new branch (`git checkout -b feature/something`)
+2. Create a new branch: `git checkout -b feature/your-feature`
-3. Commit your changes
+3. Commit your changes: `git commit -m 'Add new feature'`
-4. Push to the branch
+4. Push to the branch: `git push origin feature/your-feature`
-5. Open a pull request
+5. Open a Pull Request

 ---

 ## 📃 License

-This project is licensed under the **MIT License** — use it freely for personal or commercial projects.
+This project is licensed under the **MIT License** — feel free to use, modify, and distribute.

 ---

-## 📍 Credits
+## 🙌 Credits

-Developed by [Harris Sheikh](https://github.com/Harris143) — built for learning and scaling backend services.
+Built by [Harris Sheikh](https://github.com/Harris143) for learning, scaling, and real-world backend architecture prototyping.